-- Train teams on how to create and maintain modern websites and provide all necessary knowledge resources, including access to templates, checklists, on-site demos and tools to support website modernization project.
+- Train teams on creating and maintaining modern websites and provide all necessary knowledge resources, including access to templates, checklists, on-site demos, and tools to support website modernization projects.

 By adhering to VITA’s standards, we guarantee that every website modernization project delivered by AISN meets the highest expectations for quality.
-However, website modernization is not a straightforward process, since it involves several complex factors falling under the purview of senior IT managers.
+However, website modernization is not a straightforward process since it involves several complex factors that fall under senior IT managers’ purview.
 This process is essential to ensure that public-facing websites comply with current accessibility, security, and compliance requirements.

 How AISN Can Help: Our Solution